Learn About the GRE

 The GRE i.e. the Graduate Record Examination, is a test to measure the suitability and aptitude of any applicant aiming to study abroad, mainly in the US and other countries where English is the primary language.
-Some information about the GRE test is given here under: The GRE test is divided into three main parts and each of these parts are further divided into various subparts.
-Candidates should know about the GRE sectional details because they are very different from each other.
+Some information about this test is given here under: The test is divided into three main parts and each of these parts is further divided into various subparts.
+Candidates should know about the sectional details because they are very different from each other.

-There are three sub-sections of the Verbal Reasoning section of the GRE and it contains three kinds of question formats.
+There are three sub-sections of the Verbal Reasoning section of the test and it contains three kinds of question formats.
 The three sub-sections are:

 1. Reading Comprehension

 This sub-section of Verbal Reasoning requires a candidate to read a given comprehension and answer the questions that follow.
 The questions may pertain directly to the comprehension or passages or might just be questions from an associated or linked topic.
 The key is to connect in some way or the other with the core idea behind the given passages, so that the answer attained is logical and correct.
 Candidates have to show their ability to understand not only the literal meanings but also the subtle meanings of the comprehensions.

 2. Text Completion

 As the name suggests, this sub-section requires a candidate to complete a given passage, text or paragraph to make it meaningful.
 The completion of the text need not necessarily be in the form of a conclusion; it can involve filling of missing words, making the correct choice between the given word choices etc.

 3. Sentence Equivalence